Contrasting Cable One (CABO) and Its Competitors

 |$1.94 billion

-Cable One’s competitors have higher revenue and earnings than Cable One.
-Cable One is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Cable One’s rivals have higher revenue and earnings than Cable One.
+Cable One is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

-This is a breakdown of recent ratings and recommmendations for Cable One and its competitors, as provided by MarketBeat.
+This is a summary of recent recommendations and price targets for Cable One and its rivals, as provided by MarketBeat.com.

 |